Most Beautiful Mushrooms in The World!

 Aleuria aurantia is a beautiful fungus species known as the orange peel fungus or the orange cup fungus that belongs to family Pyronemataceae.
 It has a very bright orange or reddish-orange cup shaped fruiting body that looks like a small orange peel or something like a shallow bowl.
 This fungus is very common in Ireland, though it has also been widely reported in most parts of the world, especially in North America and mainland Europe.

-This fungus is commonly found in coniferous and deciduous forests, as well as in in grassy areas.
+Commonly found in coniferous and deciduous forests, as well as in grassy areas.
 It generally grows on the ground, mostly in leaf litter or decaying woods.
 Orange peel fungi helps breaking down dead plant materials to return nutrients back to the soil and eventually recycling them in the ecosystem.

 Veiled Lady

 The Veiled Lady Mushroom, Phallus indusiatus, is an interesting and visually striking fungus.
 This mushroom has a very unique structure, a tall, bell shaped cap topped with a lacy net like a veil that drapes down, resembling a delicate skirt.
-This veil can vary in length, often to the ground and adds an elegance almost ethereal quality to the mushroom’s appearance.
+This veil, can vary in length and often reaches the ground, adds an elegant and almost ethereal quality to the appearance of the mushroom.

-Veiled Lady mushrooms found in tropical and subtropical forests, mainly in Asia, Africa, and the Americas.
-They grow on decaying plant material, often emerging after the rainfalls.
-Apart from its beauty, this mushroom has a strong, unpleasant smell similar to the rotting meat.
-This smell attracts insects, specially flies which help spread its spores as they move from mushroom to mushroom.
+Veiled Lady mushrooms grow in tropical and subtropical forests in Asia, Africa, and the Americas, mainly on decaying plant material.
+They often emerge after rainfalls.
+In addition to their beauty, these mushrooms emit a strong, unpleasant smell similar to rotting meat, attracting insects, especially flies.
+The insects help spread the mushroom’s spores as they move from one mushroom to another.

 Rosie Gabriella